twagger/cloud-1/README.md

 # What we could have used

 ## Handlers (with notify)
-- What we could h
+- What we could have done in this project with handlers

 ## Conditional tasks (when)
+- What we could have done in this project with conditional tasks

 # Authors